Enjoy the intrigue, romance and deception of this comic ballet

 Ways of Wellness Spa

 If comfort food doesn’t fight off that winter chill sufficiently, why not make a visit to Ways of Wellness (WOW!), Cape Town’s one and only 100% organic beauty spa, for a spot of cold-combating pampering.
 Based in Park Road in Gardens, the city centre salon, which focuses on all things natural, is offering two great wallet-friendly specials over the frigid spell.
-Firstly, from 1 June to 15 July, the already affordable WOW! is offering a whopping 40% discount on its heavenly hot stone massage, bringing the price down from R380 to R230 (this deal can be enjoyed immediately or a voucher can be bought for a future date).
-Then, during the month of August, the spa is running a great buy-two-get-one-free special; that is, anyone who pre-purchases two of the same treatment – a full body massage, wax, manicure, pedicure or fish therapy session, for instance – on the same day during the month of August will get to enjoy this treatment again for a third time for FREE anytime within the next three months.
-So, for example, if two anti-aging facials are pre-bought, a third will be given gratis and customers can choose to indulge in these three sessions over August, September and October.
-Patrons will receive a voucher on the day that indicates their one complimentary and two bought beauty treatments available for future use.
+Firstly, from the beginning of May until the end of July, the already affordable WOW! is offering a free eyebrow or lip wax to anyone who books any other waxing service valued at over R200.
+Then, over the same period, the spa is running a great buy-two-get-one-free special; that is, anyone who purchases three treatments from the allocated list (it includes a body scrub, full body mask, back and neck massage, hot stone massage, detox massage with mud wrap, deep cleanse facial, fish therapy, organic teeth whitening and more) can enjoy the cheapest of the trio for FREE.
+Customers can choose to indulge in these three sessions any time over the months of May, June and July, and patrons will receive a voucher that indicates their one complimentary and two bought beauty treatments available for future use.
+For those concerned about stripping down in the cold season, it’s worth noting that all of WOW!’s rooms are heated and blankets are supplied.

 11 Park Road | Gardens | City Centre | Cape Town | +27 (0) 21 424 5503